GrammaTech/grammatech.github.io/prj/merge-resolver.md

 </center>

+MergeResolver is a tool to automate the resolution of merge conflicts that arise during development.
+MergeResolver is a sophisticated tool that is aware of the code's syntax and semantics.
+This allows automated conflict resolution in cases where simple text-based differencing would fail.

-MergeResolver parses source code into abstract syntax trees (ASTs) using GrammaTech's [SEL][].
-It then performs a custom tree-based difference over these trees which is tailored for good performance over source code.
-In some cases simply differencing at the tree level is sufficient to resolve merge conflicts.
-When conflicts remain MergeResolver searches the space of possible conflict resolutions until it finds a resolution which passes the program's test suite.
+MergeResolver works by parsing the source code into abstract syntax trees (ASTs) using GrammaTech's [SEL][].
+It then computes a custom tree-based difference over these trees, tailored for good performance over source code.
+The developer can view the result in an intuitive and standard workflow, such as via the GitHub Checks API.

-MergeResolver continues GrammaTech's [automated software engineering][] mission to free developers from the tedious and automatable work of professional software development.
+In some cases, this approach is not sufficient to resolve merge conflicts.
+In this case, optionally,  MergeResolver is able to search the space of possible conflict resolutions until it finds one that passes the program's test suite.
+It can present this resolution to a developer for review and further modification.

 [https://mergeresolver.github.io]: https://mergeresolver.github.io
 [SEL]: {{ "/prj/sel"|url }}